guushoekman/educen/_tools/wiki.md

 It makes good sense to include the time-honed cultural practices in this definition, and arrive at cultural heritage as the 'products and processes of a culture that are preserved and passed on through the generations' (including also nonmaterial culture).

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- What material cultural heritage is present in relation to disaster in your case? (e.g. objects created or shared that protect people from environmental hazards)
-- What is the role of this material cultural heritage in current disaster management?
-- What other cultural heritage is present in your case that could be vulnerable to disaster?
-- To what extent are measures being taken to preserve this cultural heritage?

-<p class="box-end"></p>

 ### Social infrastructure and spatial segregation
 Urban places create new and complex emergency challenges concerned with typical city problems suchas segregation, socioeconomic deprivation, and inequities in health, well-being, and health care accessibility (Cutter and Emrich 2006).
 “The most common change in the composition of (mega)city hazard is increased polarization and spatial segregationof groups that have different degrees of vulnerability to disaster’’ (Mitchell 1999).
 In cities all over the world it is clear that poor and rich neighbourhoods are diverging with respect to the degrees of risk they are exposed to.
 Spatial patterns of hazards shift (and exposure increases) as cities grow, Mitchell notes.
 Spatial segregation is a feature of metropolises all over the world but it does not follow the same geographical pattern in every city.
 In some cities low-income households tend to live in peripheral areas of the city, while high-income households are more centrally located.
 In other cities, low-income households are concentrated in city centres, surrounded by suburban areas inhabited by higher income residents.
 In several cities disadvantaged communities with high concentrations of low-income groups are populated largely by ethnic minorities.
 Immigrants in WestEuropean countries, especially those newly arrived, are for example frequently overrepresented among theurban poor (Arbaci 2007).
 Spatial segregation in cities on the basis of ethnicity/race and/or income has clear relevance for hazard vulnerability and disaster management.
 Understanding the distributional impacts of naturaldisasters across income and/or ethnic groups and neighbourhoods in a given city is crucial for planning,mitigation and recovery.

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- Can patterns of spatial segregation be identified (e.g. do people with similar income/social or ethnic background live in the same area)?
-- What is the nature of this segregation?
-- What is the effect of spatial segregation in the study area?
-- How does this affect vulnerabilityand resilience to disaster of specific groups and areas?
-- To what extent is spatial segregation taken into account in the different phases of disaster management?

-<p class="box-end"></p>

 ### Social and cultural networks
 Social capital is typically defined as a function of trust,norms, and networks and is thought to be a key factor in community activities (Joshi and Aoki 2014).
 Socialties used to link groups and individuals together are referred to as ‘networks’ (Islam and Walkerden 2014).A growing body of literature emphasizes the role ofsocial capital in the context of disaster management.
 Social capital, in creating networks, can be subcategorized in three types: bonding-, bridging- and linking social capital.
 Different case studies demonstrated that the effectiveness of these networks strongly influences the capability to mobilize social capital in order to reduce disaster impacts (Joshi and Aoki 2014, Islam and Walkerdem 2014) EDUCEN attempts to locate and support the strengthening of networks in cities (bonding capital) while at the same time identifying differences and attempting to provide tools to deal with them (bridging capital) in disaster risk reduction.
 In the immediate aftermath of the disaster, bonding and bridging networks quickly become relevant.
 In many cases, spontaneaous and informal network operate more or less cooperatively with trained organizations during the response phase (Vallance and Carlton2014).
 Similarly, the bonding social networks facilitate the sharing of crucial information needed to keep safe during the emergency.
 Bridging networks are usually active in providing access to additional resources (Islam and Walkerdem 2014).
 During the reconstruction and rehabilitation phase, affected communities usually need support from institutions through linking social networks.
 What the social capital concept emphasises is that community members are active agents rather than passive victims.
 This provides an important corrective to the predominant top-down, command and control approach, that often dominates in emergency management.

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- What forms of bonding capital can be distinguished?
-What examples of bonding capital can be distinguished in relation to disaster?
-- What forms of bridging capital can be distinguished?
-What examples of bridging capital can be distinguished in relation to disaster?
-- What forms of linking capital can be distinguished ?
-What examples of linking capital can be distinguished in relation to disaster?
-- How do the three types of social capital function under stress?
-- How can they be strengthened to function as an asset during disaster?
-- What is/ can be the role of social media during heightened risk situations and disaster?

-<p class="box-end"></p>

 ## Cultures in DRR
 ### Local culture
 Besides having to take into account differences in their own organizational cultures, the stakeholders in disaster management also need to take account of the culture of the affected people.
 In order to reduce risk effectively, the different organizations in disaster management need to understand how to communicate and act in a way that takes account of the perspectives, behaviour, attitudes and understandings of reality, - the culture-, of the affected people (IFCR World Disasters Report 2014).The key to effective performance in disaster risk management and emergency management and ensuring incorporation of culture and risk perceptions of the affected people lies in community participation (Pandey and Okazaki 2005).
 Communication (risk as well as crisis communication) and trust have come forward as two other important aspects that disastermanagers need to take into account in relation to the affected people’s culture.
 Cultural differences therefore must be considered in the development of crisis communication strategies.Moreover, constructing messages is as important as their transmission.
 For example, technical language or jargon can hinder or confuse the communication of risk.
 Warning to the general public have to be communicated in a way that residents can relate to.
 Warning systems need to be attuned to the cultural and social demands of minority groups.
 Furthermore, language abilities, culture, and literacy levels must beconsidered when conveying important information (Critchfield et al. unknown).

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- How is local culture taken into account in disaster preparation and response?
-What examples can be identified?
-- To what extent do local communities participate in the different stages of disaster management?
-- How are cultural differences considered in risk and crisis communication?
-- How are warning systems attunedto the cultural and socialdemands of minority groups?
-- How is communication attuned todifferent literacy levels and language abilities? (including minority groups, refugees, migrants, foreign retirees, and people with visual or hearing impairments)

-<p class="box-end"></p>

 ### Organizational cultures
 Organizational culture refers to the climate, learned behaviour, and practices that organizations developover time.
 It guides the way people work, the way they communicate, and the values they share (Schein 2004 in Thompson 2012).
 Culture points to phenomena that are below the surface, but that are powerful influences on the organization in important ways.
 It creates shared values in organizational members and also guides their actions much like an individual’s personality does.
 Culture affects organizations at several levels of operation.
 There are important cultural differences between the stakeholders in disaster management which rely on their system of values and their social relations.
 The cultural differences between the stakeholders involved in disaster management are found in relation to, amongst others, language, training, and resources.
 The issue of training for example reflects the organizational culture; firemen are trained to deal with fires, the ambulance services treat the injured, and police are trained to manage people.
 The use of jargon within an organization may also negatively affect the coordination among different actors.Thus, there are several cultural issues to be considered in relation to disaster operations; the safety culture, risk perception, hierarchy, communication and decision-making, learning and training of the involved groups.
 These factors have significant effect on the perceptions of organizations regarding themselves and towards disaster management (Rozakis 2007).

-<p class="box-start"></p>

-#### Guiding questions to  be used as a starting point for analysis and data collection
-- When and how do the different stakeholders in disaste rmanagement cooperate?
-- Which different values and assumptions can be identified between stakeholders in disaster management in your case?
-- What different ‘language’ and terminology can be identified between stakeholders in disaster management in your case?
-- How do or can these differences obstruct effective disaster management?
-- How do or can these differencesfunction as an asset for effectivedisaster management?

-<p class="box-end"></p>

 ### Armed forces
 From the 1990s onwards, civil and military actors have been operating simultaneously in disaster or conflict situations.
 The interaction between military and civil societal processes has taken many forms, from operating on parallel processes, sharing of information, to actual shoulder-to-shoulder cooperation (Rietjens and Bollen 2008).
 Most of the studies dealing with this topic focus on complex emergencies in fragile states rather than on civil-military interaction in response to natural disasters (Tatham and Rietjens 2015).
 Recent years have however shown increasing attention to the role of the armed forces in disaster response within their own national territory.
 In many of these disasters, local civilian authorities are overwhelmed and call upon the armed forces to provide first aid and logistical support.
 Armed forces often have unique capabilities for dealing with specific kinds of emergencies, such as toxic chemical spills, which frequently lack in other response organizations.
 European (and North American) armed forces have been active in responding to requests by the civilian leadership for assistance.
 The range of disasters for which military assistance may be required is comprehensive.
 It ranges from support to local authorities to assist in flood control (Switzerland,Austria, Germany) and firefighting (France, Greece on an annual basis) to providing wide/ranging assistance in responding to major catastrophic events such as earthquakes.
 The Italian military’s response to the L’Aquila earthquake is instructive in this regard (Clarke2014).
 Operations conducted by the British Army in response to the flooding in early 2014 in the south and west of England were also extensive, with 3000 troops employed in flood relief and another 5000 on standby.

-<p class="box-start"></p>

-#### Guiding questions to  be used as a starting point for analysis and data collection
-- How is the deployment of armed forces in domestic contingencies organized?
-- What are the domains and tasks that armed forces perform in national disaster relief
-- What forms of interactionbetween civil and military actors can be identified?
-- What potential obstacles for involvement of the armed forces in disaster response can be identified in your case?
-- What potential assets for involvement of the armed forces in disaster response can be identified in your case?
-- Has there been previous experience with assistance from the armed forces during or after disaster?
-What went well and what led to difficulties?

-<p class="box-end"></p>

 ## Projects and Tools